-Take this medicine with water, not with milk or other dairy products.
+Take estramustine with water, not with milk or other dairy products.

 It may take up to 90 days before you receive the full benefit of taking estramustine.
-Your doctor will determine how long to treat you with estramustine.
+Your doctor will determine how long to treat you.

-This medicine can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using estramustine.

 Store in the refrigerator, do not freeze.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.